 MAZDA BACK IN PROFIT

-Honda's strategy stands in contrast to bigger rival Toyota Motor Corp (7203.T), which insists it wants "sustainable" growth.
-The world's best-selling carmaker, which releases its fourth-quarter figures on May 8, does not plant to build any new plants over the next three years.
+The Honda and Mazda expansion pushes stand in contrast to compatriot Toyota Motor Corp (7203.T), which insists it wants "sustainable" growth.
+The world's best-selling carmaker, which releases its fourth-quarter figures on May 8, does not plan to build any new plants over the next three years.

 Shares in all eight Japanese carmakers barring Suzuki Motor Corp (7269.T) have risen in 2013, helped by expectations that Prime Minister Shinzo Abe's economic policies will spark growth.

-Honda is up roughly 20 percent and Toyota nearly 35 percent this year, while Mazda, whose shares are up almost 90 percent, is likely to turn a net profit for the first time in five years when it releases results on Friday.
+Honda is up roughly 20 percent and Toyota nearly 35 percent this year, while Mazda, whose shares are up almost 90 percent, turned a net profit for the first time in five years.

-Analysts expect it to make net profit of 28.8 billion yen in the year ended March, up from a 107.7 billion yen loss in the previous year, and to post January-March operating profit of 31.9 billion yen.
+The company made net profit of 34.3 billion yen in the year ended March, up from a 107.7 billion yen loss in the previous year, according to results also published on Friday.